simp/pupmod-simp-ssh/README.md

   AuthorizedPrincipalsCommand: "/usr/local/bin/my_command"
 ```

-NOTE: This is **unvalidated** and you may specify options that are not allowed
+NOTE: This is parameter is **not validated**.
+Be careful to only specify
+options that are allowed for your particular SSH daemon.
+Invalid options may
-for your particular SSH daemon and which may cause it to fail on restart.
+cause the ssh service to fail on restart.

 ##### Using ``sshd_config``